c4ffein/realworld-django-ninja/README.md

 ### Should I create an issue?
 Seriously, yes, for anything that crosses your mind.
 This is early-stage, I'll consider any opinion.

-## Improvements / still TODO
-*I'm not creating specific issues for those as I just hope to finish all that soon enough (I wish), but you may do it if you want:*
-- Help about CORS?
-- CI with ruff + django tests both postgres and sqlite + cypress API

 ## License